hyperspy/hyperspy/doc/user_guide/getting_started.rst

     >>> hs.datasets.example_signals.EDS_TEM_Spectrum().plot()

 .. versionadded:: 0.9
+    :py:func:`~.misc.eels.eelsdb.eelsdb` function.

 The :py:func:`~.misc.eels.eelsdb.eelsdb` function in `hs.datasets` can
 directly load spectra from `The EELS Database <http://eelsdb.eu>`_.
 For example, the following loads all the boron trioxide spectra currently available in the database:

 .. code-block:: python